 Created in a leaner, more complex style than many fuller bodied Pinot Gris’s that are currently on the market, this predominantly Skilly Valley sourced cuvee’ was crushed and drained before a cool three week fermentation took place.
 The ferment cut short at the very end in order to retain a hint of natural grape sugar to give the wine some added texture.

-Pale straw in colour with youthful green tints and a brilliant clarity.
+Pale straw in colour with a few subtle ‘Gris’ tints to it with a brilliant clarity.

 Layers of pear, quince and exotic spices infuse the nose, lifted and aromatic.